JRMurr/JRMurr.github.io/data/blog/exposing-a-rust-library-to-node-with-napirs.md

 }
 ```

-First we need to manually set `ts_return_type = "Array<Record<string,string>>"` since we used a type alias in the function signatures.
-This is due to some limitations into how [proc macros in rust work](https://github.com/napi-rs/napi-rs/issues/1019#issuecomment-1009116165).
+First, we need to manually set `ts_return_type = "Array<Record<string,string>>"` since we used a type alias in the function signatures.
+This is due to some limitations in how [proc macros in rust work](https://github.com/napi-rs/napi-rs/issues/1019#issuecomment-1009116165).

 Second we needed to convert the returned Error from `parse_and_run` into a `napi::Error` with `.map_err(|e| Error::new(Status::GenericFailure, format!("{}", e)))`.
-This is not the best conversion since it would just stringify the execution error but it's not the end of the world.
+This is not the best conversion since it would just stringify the execution error, but it's not the end of the world.

 The generated typescript looks like